TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 This privacy policy applies to all current or former guest personal information, except for information collected by or provided in connection with:

-*   Use of a Target Pharmacy or the Rx Rewards program.
-See the Target Pharmacy Notice of Privacy Practices.
 *   Use of a Target Clinic.
 See the Target Clinic Notice of Privacy Practices.
 *   Use of the Target Healthful mobile application or mobile website.
 See the Target Healthful Privacy Policy.
 *   A Target Debit Card.
 See the Target Debit Card Privacy Policy.
-*   A Target Visa Card or a Target Credit Card.
+*   A Target MasterCard or a Target Credit Card.
 See the Target Credit Card Privacy Policy.
 Note, contact information you provide on a Target Credit Card application is provided to both TD Bank USA N.A. and to Target and its affiliates.
 *   Use of Target’s Wireless Service.
 See the Target Wireless Service Privacy Policy.
 *   Completing of an application for employment with Target.